 The 2016 Presidential and Congressional elections resulted in the election of Donald Trump as President and a Republican-controlled Congress.
 These election results have the potential to lead to significant changes to the Affordable Care Act and the regulatory environment impacting the market for individual and family health insurance products.
-The new administration and Republican leadership have repeatedly communicated their intention to alter or repeal the Affordable Care Act and several unsuccessful attempts have been made to get various bills amending the Affordable Care Act through Congress.
+The Trump administration and Republican leadership have repeatedly communicated their intention to alter or repeal the Affordable Care Act and several unsuccessful attempts have been made to get various bills amending the Affordable Care Act through Congress.
 In addition, the executive branch of the government has at various times expressed a desire to defund various aspects of the Affordable Care Act, including cost sharing reduction payments from the government to health insurance carriers.
-Trump administration statements and the various actions by Congress attempting to change the Affordable Care Act have created uncertainty on behalf of carriers and consumers that negatively impacts the individual and family health insurance market.
+The Trump administration has made statements indicating that it views cost-sharing reduction payments as unlawful.
+In response, Congress has proposed legislation that will continue for a two year period those cost-sharing reduction payments that are targeted to low-income buyers and health insurance carriers increased premiums on individual and family health insurance anticipating that they will not receive the cost-sharing reduction payments.
+In addition, President Trump signed an executive order aimed at broadening the availability of health insurance options beyond the major medical plans offered on the government exchange.
+This executive order, other Trump administration statements, and the various actions by Congress attempting to change the Affordable Care Act have created uncertainty and confusion on behalf of carriers and consumers that could reduce consumer demand during this open enrollment period for 2018 coverage and negatively impact the individual and family health insurance market.
 It is unclear what, if any, changes will be made to the Affordable Care Act or its funding and implementation.
 If changes are not made that bring carriers back into the market with lower-cost individual and family health insurance plans, our individual and family membership and our business, operating results and financial condition will continue to be harmed.
 Our individual and family membership and business, operating results and financial condition will also be harmed if changes to the Affordable Care Act or its funding or implementation are harmful to the demand for the individual and family health insurance products that we sell.
-In addition, the President and the executive branch of the Federal government have a significant impact on the implementation of the provisions of the Affordable Care Act through the adoption of regulations, and President Trump's administration could make changes impacting the implementation of the Affordable Care Act that harm our business, operating results and financial condition.
+In addition, the President and the executive branch of the Federal government have a significant impact on the implementation of the provisions of the Affordable Care Act through the adoption of regulations, and President Trump's administration could make further changes impacting the implementation of the Affordable Care Act that harm our business, operating results and financial condition.